 The tall sycamores are perhaps the best location in NW Indiana to find Yellow-throated Warblers.
 Listen for them singing in late April and May.
 Lousisiana Waterthrush, Barred Owls, and Pileated Woodpeckers are also common as one walks the trails.
 As you move towards the west, the woods become denser with beech, tulip poplars and maples.
 Here, there are a variety of smaller birds, including kinglets, wood thrushes, winter wrens, and gnatcatchers.
 Total time to bird the site: 30-60 minutes.

 Rich in both natural and cultural history, being the birthplace of ecology, Cowles Bog is a great birding area and recognized Audubon Important Bird Area.
 The Cowles Bog area is not only the site of early ecological work by Henry Cowles, but an outstanding forest and swamp habitat.
-A 2.5-mile trail circles the swamp and can produce high numbers of migrants in the spring and fall.
+Specifically, it is afen and not a bog.
+A 2.5-mile trail circles the wetlands and can produce high numbers of migrants in the spring and fall.
 Many rarities have been found here, including Kirtland’s Warbler and Western Kingbird.
 For those wanting a longer walk, the trails continue to the beach through upland oak savanna habitats.
-Spring migrants can often be found hugging the swamp, particularly in colder days.
-Sandhill Cranes are known to nest in the wetlands during the early summer, and finding (or hearing) rails can be almost certain.
+Spring migrants can often be found hugging the swamp, particularly on colder days.
+Sandhill Cranes are known to nest in the wetlands during the early summer, and finding (or hearing) Virginia Rails and Soras can be almost certain.
 In the winter months, Northern Shrikes are known to inhabit the frozen wetlands near Mineral Springs Rd.